marisks/blog/src/documents/posts/2014-03-28-episerver-writing-dojo-widget.html.md

         });
     });

 Dojo uses AMD for structuring the application.
 First step is to call _define_ function and define what are your dependencies.
-In this case I am defining _declare_, _JsonRest_ and _MultiComboBox_ as my dependencies.
-All three are included in Dojo package and available in EPiServer.
-You can find all available Dojo modules in EPiServer VPP/appData folder: _Modules\Shell\3.0.1209\ClientResources_.
+In this case I am defining _declare_, _JsonRest_ and _MultiComboBox_.
+All three are included in Dojo package and available in EPiServer <sup>[1](#ref1)</sup>.
 Dojo module dependencies are passed in as a first parameter of _define_ function.
 Those are defined as an array of string paths to the modules.

 Second parameter of _define_ function is function which defines the module.
 The function has arguments with dependencies defined previously.
 This function then should call _declare_ function which declares your widget.

 As a first parameter it takes an array of objects which will be mixed in to your new widget.
 You can think about this as extending the object you pass in.
 In this case we will use _MultiComboBox_.
 The second argument is object which defines your widget.
 Here you can override methods and properties of your base widget.

 For Geta Tags I needed to set _store_ property for _MultiComboBox_.
 The right method to override in this case is _postMixInProperties_. _store_ property defines the source for autosuggestion.
 To use some server side API as a source you have to define [_JsonRest_](http://dojotoolkit.org/reference-guide/1.9/dojo/store/JsonRest.html) object by passing in options object which should contain property - _target_ with URL to the resource.
 Then use _set_ method of base widget to set the _store_ property.
 The last step is to call [base implementation](http://dojotoolkit.org/reference-guide/1.9/dojo/_base/declare.html#calling-superclass-methods) of _postMixiInProperties_ by calling [_inherited(arguments)_](http://dojotoolkit.org/reference-guide/1.9/dojo/_base/declare.html#inherited) method that base widget can do it's stuff.

 _MultiComboBox_ has one issue that it do not handle the case when value provided to it is not defined.
-EPiServer usually do not provide initial value for the field and so _MultiComboBox_ can't handle it.
+EPiServer usually do not provide initial value for the field so _MultiComboBox_ can't handle it.
 To solve the issue I redefined __setValueAttr_ function of _MultiComboBox_ to set empty value if it is not defined.
 You can redefine your base widget methods if needed similar way, but be careful - those methods are _internal_ and might change in future versions of Dojo.

 The last (or first) step is to place the JavaScript file in correct folder.
-Alls client scripts for EPiServer modules should be placed in _ClientResources_ folder.
+All client scripts for EPiServer modules should be placed in _ClientResources_ folder.
 I would suggest to create new folder with the name of your module and place JavaScript implementation there.
 For example, _ClientResources/Simple.Module/_ folder.
 First versions of Geta Tags used _ClientResources/Scripts/Editors_ folder, but it might collide with other modules.
-After placing JavaScript module in the correct place, you should configure it to be found.
-First step is to add path to module in _module.config_.
+After placing JavaScript module in the correct place, you should configure it that it will be loaded by EPiServer.
+First step is to add correct path to your module in _module.config_.

 ## <a name="module_config"></a>module.config